turingschool/mod-0-project-fe/section1/reflection.md

   *Update* I went back with fresh eyes and re-read the definition for `object` in the book.
 Now my understanding of it is that it's something like `var` or `console` then the contents in the data type are `parameters`?

 - What vocabulary word do I use to describe something like what is being compared in a `boolean`.
 I used `property` in question 2, but I initially put `object`.
 I'd like to know if there is an umbrella term to describe the different parts inside a data type, or if you'd just use words like "compares two strings" or "compares two numbers"?

+  *Update* I landed on using the vocabulary word operands.

 - I'm wondering if I am using the inline code in a way that I shouldn't.
 For example, like I'm using it in these questions?

 - I got ahead of myself with my commits and didn't follow the format outlined in this sections README.
 I had read the whole README before starting and just forgot.
 I'll follow the guideline better in the next sections.
 Will most the assignments have detailed directions on how to make commits?
+  *Update* I did end up rebasing so it would have the correct commit message.
+I know not to rebase after something has been pushed, but since I hadn't pushed yet I thought it would be alright.
+Hopefully I got it right.